 Jorge Recharte, Ph.D., Director, Andes Program is based in Huaraz and Lima, Peru, and holds a Ph.D. in Anthropology from Cornell University, 1989.
 He joined The Mountain Institute in 1997 after spending three years in Ecuador working for the Latin American Social Science Faculty (FLACSO) designing and heading the graduate education and research program in Mountain Societies and Sustainable Development.
 Between 1980-1981 and 1990-1993 he was an associate researcher at the International Potato Center where he developed participatory research methodologies in agriculture.
 He currently serves on the Board of The Common Good Institute and is a member of the Andes Chapter of the International Mountain Society (IMS).
 Full Bio here.

 Manuel Asencios, Director of FinancesVidal Rondan Ramirez, Environmental Education Program OfficerFlorencia Zapata, Cultural Heritage Program OfficerDoris Chavez, Rangeland Management Project OfficerCristina Giraud, Adaptation Project OfficerLaura Trejo, Adaptation Project OfficerJunior Gil, Adaptation Project OfficerMilena Huerta, Administrative AssistantGabriela Lopez Sotomayor, Rural Development SpecialistJuan Sanchez, Field Staff

 Donato Sanchez Lirio, Driver

-Dave Martin, Program Coordinator is based out of Spruce Knob, West Virginia.
-He has a BA in American Studies from Hampshire College.
+Dave Martin, Program Officer has a BA in American Studies from Hampshire College.
 Prior to his current position at The Mountain Institute he worked as a climbing guide at Seneca Rocks Mountain Guides.
 He has been with TMI in several different roles since 1993.